 Distributed network architecture, on the other hand, doesn’t have a single point of failure.
-In fact, a distributed network generally interconnects multiple independent centralized networks.
+In fact, it generally interconnects multiple independent centralized networks.
 For example, a corporate WAN with branch offices fits our definition.
 Any individual office—which is effectively a centralized network on its own—may continue to operate if other sites go down, but management and monitoring are often centralized.
 A CDN (Content Delivery Network) with multiple PoPs (points of presence) also fits our definition.
 Each PoP is independent, but the entire distributed network comes together to create the CDN.

 I’m a bit of a space buff, so I’m going to include a space analogy here.
 Our solar system (Sol) can be seen as an independent, centralized network, but part of the Milky Way galaxy (our “Pringle-shaped” distributed network of many billions of solar systems).
-You could even go up further, and see that our happy little galaxy is actually just another independent, centralized network within a massive distributed network we like to call the Virgo Supercluster.
+You could even go up further, and see that our happy little galaxy is actually just another independent, centralized network within a massively distributed network we like to call the Virgo Supercluster.
 Pretty cool, right?

 What’s the difference between distributed and decentralized networks?

 Since blockchain’s rise in popularity, distributed networks often are confused with decentralized networks.
 Decentralized networks will NOT have a central control system, while distributed networks generally do.
-In fact, the presence of a central control system is what helps make many distributed networks operationally efficient.
+In fact, the presence of a central control system is what helps make many operationally efficient.